ksytwu100/employee-tracker/README.md

 5.  \i /db/seeds.sql

 To run the project
-Switch to bash terminal, type: node index.js
+1. Switch to bash terminal, type: node index.js
-When the server is listening, open the insomnia to set up and run the routes.
+2. When the server is listening, open the insomnia application window to set up and run the routes.

 ## Questions